mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 Work stress is still high and maybe that is why this QL spasm has taken longer to bounce back.

 Outside of training and work, I must say, I like that sunrises are getting earlier.
+We also had nicer weather this week too.

 ![Feeling better during a sunset walk on Wednesday.](/assets/jpg/IMG_3115-977x550.jpeg?v2 SUNSET FROM CHRISTMAS HILL)
 ## SUNDAY FEB 28 ☁️